Tsion4848/AirBnB_clone_v2/README.md

-this is readme for command interpreter, how to start it, how to use it and examples
+this is part 2 of the airBnB_clone project. it modifies the previous project and adds new features